bekaboy/school-project-/README.md

-# PharmaIMS — Pharmaceutical Wholesale Inventory & Sales Management System
+#Pharmaceutical Wholesale Inventory & Sales Management System

 A web-based inventory and sales management system for **Era Med Pharmaceutical Wholesale PLC**, built with React, TypeScript, Supabase, and Turborepo.The complete pharmaceutical inventory and sales management platform designed to help pharmacies track stock, manage sales orders, and handle customer relationships in one place.
 Users can add products with batch tracking (including expiry dates), create sales orders with proforma/invoice generation, manage deliveries and drivers, record payments with receipt uploads, and monitor inventory levels in real time.